singh-anshuman/singh-anshuman.github.io/_posts/2020-06-14-how-toget-most-out-of-productivity-books.md

 - But still we come accross people in our life who are not doing great but claim to have been reading a LOT of productivity and other self improvement books.

+- These people fall in the trap of consuming too much content and not acting on any of it.

 - < Get a reference for this > An average CEO reads about 50 books per year.

 - So if you look at these 2 sets of people you would realize that to get the maximum value out of any book, how you read a book also matters a lot apart from the contents of the book.